 Compression Testing Standards

-There are many standards for compression testing, developed by organisations such as ASTM, BS, DIN, ISO and MIL.
+There are many standards for compression testing, developed by organizations such as ASTM, BS, DIN, ISO, and MIL.

 - ASTM C864-05, ASTM D575-91, D905-98, D1710-02, D6147-97, D6713-01, ASTM E9-89a, ASTM F628-06

 - BS 7325:1990, BS EN 2591-612:2001, BS EN 12365-2:2003, BS EN 61300-2-11:1997, BS EN 61212-2:1996, BS ISO 844:2001

 From simple test stand and gauge combinations up to fully computer-controlled systems powered by Emperor® software, Mecmesin compression testing machines offer varying grades of sophistication at an affordable price.

 Mecmesin's top-of-the-range MultiTest-i compression testers, driven by Emperor™ force testing software provide fully programmable control and a suite of comprehensive evaluation tools for performing a vast array of compression tests.